 Signs of a marriage in free fall

-1. Criticism is a common form of communication and defensive behavior is common.
+1. Criticism is a common form of communication.
 If we are constantly criticizing or being criticized by someone who is supposed to support us it is obvious that any empathy or support that we once garnered from our partner is long gone.

 2. Someone in the relationship always feels as though they are being attacked.
 Defensive behavior is common.